Table of Contents

 “He has showed you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”

 This way of life means that a person will be in opposition to the spirit of this world by default.

-A man who walks justly in an unjust world has made himself the world's enemy.
-A man who loves and is kind puts himself at odds with this hateful and selfish generation, for the love which God prescribes puts God first and then neighbor, but that which the world preaches cries out, “I’ve gotta put me first!”
+A man who walks justly in an unjust world has made himself an enemy of the world.
+A man who loves and is kind puts himself at odds with a hateful and selfish.
+For the love which God prescribes puts God first and then neighbour, but that which the world preaches cries out, “I’ve gotta put me first!”